docker/docs/docker-hub/onboard-business.md

 >
 > If you are not ready to configure SSO, you can invite members using their email address or Docker ID and then configure SSO at a later time.
 Any members you invite by email address or Docker ID can continue to have access after configuring SSO.
 >
-> In addition, when SSO is configured, you can still invite members not in your IdP by using their email address or Docker ID.
+> In addition, when SSO is configured, you can still invite members not in your identity provider (IdP) by using their email address or Docker ID.

 <ul class="nav nav-tabs">
 <li class="active"><a data-toggle="tab" data-target="#sso-configure">Configure Single Sign-on</a></li>